 Your brain, or maybe your body, remembers how yummy that cake was last time, and it nudges you to continue snacking on cream buns every time your coffee break arrives.

 Before you know it, you’ve developed a bad habit.
 Then, another bad habit follows close behind.
-For example, snacking on buns makes you thirsty, so you need an extra coffee to wash it down daily.
+For example, snacking on buns makes you thirsty, so you need extra coffee to wash it down daily.

 “That’s not so bad,” I hear you think.

-But when you buy your coffee from the expensive shop outside your office, it hurts your wallet.
+But when you buy your coffee from an expensive shop outside your office, it hurts your wallet.
 By the end of the month, you’re twenty dollars down and have nothing to show for it other than insomnia.